tirth8205/tirth8205/README.md

 ### I like to help my friends.
 So if you need anything, just call 📲  email ✉️  or shine a big Batman-style TJS in the sky and I'll be all over it!

-- 🔭 I’m currently working on various projects that are recognised by university and state government
+- 🔭 Currently, I'm immersed in multiple projects with recognition from both academic institutions and governmental bodies, focusing on advanced areas within Computer Science, including Machine Learning, Artificial Intelligence, and Data Analytics.
-- 🌱 I’m currently learning web development, machine learning and various other programming languages
+- 🌱 Actively pursuing proficiency in web development alongside deep dives into the intricacies of Machine Learning algorithms, as well as mastering various programming languages to enhance my expertise in these domains.
 - 👯 Looking forward towards Project Collaboration
 - 😉 Here's something fun: